Montefiore Einstein Comprehensive Cancer Center

 Home to notable programs and our Centers of Excellence

-Our flagship Moses Campus is the primary site of numerous centers of excellence, including the Montefiore-Einstein Center for Cancer Care.
+Our flagship Moses Campus is the primary site of numerous centers of excellence, including the Montefiore Einstein Comprehensive Cancer Center.
 Adult oncology and hematology services at Moses include infusion, dedicated inpatient units and a radiation suite.
-Supported by 42 dedicated faculty, fellows of the Hematology-Oncology teaching program at Moses are guided through their education in benign and malignant hematology, oncology, immunology and bone marrow transplantation.
+Supported by 42 dedicated faculty, fellows of the Hematology-Oncology teaching program at Moses are guided through their education in benign and malignant hematology, oncology, immunology and bone marrow transplantation cellular therapy.
 While at Moses, fellows are exposed to a diverse group of solid tumors in the inpatient setting, and learn to manage patients under the supervision of our expert faculty.
 From new cancer diagnoses to oncologic emergencies, treatment complications and palliative care, our fellows gain robust exposure that prepares them for careers as medical oncologists.

 The Hematology-Oncology Fellowship offers a rich clinical experience, as well as a multitude of opportunities for clinical and translational research.